 Arrive back home, after an overnight flight.

-The transfer time from the airport to your hotel is approximately 30 minutes to Toronto or 90 minutes to Niagara.
+The transfer time from the airport to your hotel is approximately 90 minutes.

 British citizens require machine-readable passports when travelling overseas.
 If you are not a British citizen, you may need a visa for the country/countries you are visiting (please contact the respective embassies to check and to apply).